phoebe-project/phoebe2-ui/README.md

 ## Development notes

-* Most state is held in the App component in [App.js](/src/App.js), including the server connection and current Bundle.
-Flux, Redux, etc are currently overkill for what we need, so this allows all state to be in one place and easily passed down to other components by passing `app` as a property.
+* Most state is held in the App component in [App.js](/src/App.js) (including the server connection) or the Bundle component in [bundle.jsx](/src/Bundle.jsx) (including information about all parameters, filtering, etc).
+Flux, Redux, etc are currently overkill for what we need, so this allows all state to be in one place and easily passed down to other components by passing `app` and/or `bundle` as properties.

 * All Router components in [App.js](/src/App.js) should be wrapped in a Server component to handle parsing the URL and making sure the connection is correct.